Amazon Web Services

 - Give the IAM role a name that clearly indicates the access of Element instruments, such as Element-ServiceUser.

-- After creating the role, edit the role and create an inline policy using the IAM Role policy template.
+- Use the IAM role policy template to create an inline policy.
 Update the template with your bucket name and restrictions.

-- After creating the role, use the AWS Console to set a maximum session duration of 12 hours (43,200 seconds).
+- After you create the role, use the AWS Console to set a maximum session duration of 12 hours (43,200 seconds).

 Creating an IAM User Credential